glabular/AssemblyInfoEditor/README.md

 Build the AssemblyInfoEditor project using Visual Studio or your preferred C# IDE.

 ## Usage
-Run the AssemblyInfoEditor executable and follow thw on-screen commands.
+Run the AssemblyInfoEditor executable and follow the on-screen commands.